jdejesus3939/phonegap-plugins-example/README.md

 PS: This implementation is not using phonegap WebViews.
 In the future, I will implement these example within phonegap WebViews.

 Known Bugs:
 * Hardware back button - maintaining history (1/7/14).
 I disabled hardware back button on every other pages but not on the main page.
-I am depending on back link.
+I am depending on back link that targetting on index.html.
 * Hardware back button - exiting app (1/7/14).
 What I wanted is whenever user in the index.html page and pressing hardware back button, the app should exit properly.
 What I have now is pressing back button in the main page, it exits the app, but then gives out error console.
 I am still figuring out how to handle exit app properly.
 * Screen orientation (1/7/14).
 When I change the orientation from portrait to landscape (or otherwise) and I am in the any other page but not index.html (like, accelerometer.html or camera.html), then application is just rebuilt and showed index.html again.
 It does not maintain the page where I were left off before the screen orientation was changed.